Evaporate the Enemy inside by

 The worst enemy of the simple fool is himself!

-This his beloved ego commit the doings from
+This his beloved ego commit the

 which he reaps the result of bitter pain.